richtabor/theme-docs/york-pro/readme.md

 Optionally, you may install our York Pro demo data, which will populate your site with the pages you see on our live demo.
 This can give you a head start in setting up your site.
 Once you get your site setup and get the hang of it, you may delete the unwanted posts or pages as you see fit.

-You can find the ava.xml data file in the theme package download.
+You can find the york-pro.xml data file in the theme package download.
 You can install this XML file by going to **Tools** → **Import** → **WordPress** and click **Choose File**.
 Upload the XML file and follow the steps to import.
 Please note that you should have all required custom post type plugins installed before importing the data - otherwise, you’ll need to re-import the .xml file.

 When the demo data is finished importing, you should have several new posts and pages to work with going forward.